Yes! We are able to sell a variety of scheduled medications in accordance with Drug Enforcement Agency (DEA) classifications to specific states.

 What is a controlled substance?

-Controlled substance medications are those which are categorized under the Controlled Substance Act (CSA) by the Drug Enforcement Administration (DEA) and placed in specific schedules (I-V) based on accepted medical use in the United States, their abuse potential, and likelihood of causing dependence when abused.
+Controlled substance medications are those which are categorized under the Controlled Substance Act (CSA) by the Drug Enforcement Administration (DEA) and placed in specific schedules (I-V) based on accepted medical use in the United States, their abuse potential, and the likelihood of causing dependence when abused.

 Schedule I is the most dangerous, while Schedule V has the lowest potential for abuse relative to other schedules.
-Schedule I substances currently have no accepted medical use in the U.S., lack accepted safety for use under medical supervision, and have a high abuse potential.
+Schedule I substances currently have no accepted medical use in the U.S., lack accepted safety for use under medical supervision, and have high abuse potential.
 Honeybee Health does not list or dispense any substances in Schedule I or II.

 What states can I order controlled substances in?

 Honeybee is currently dispensing controlled medications to 26 states: Alaska, Arizona, California, Colorado, Florida, Idaho, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New York, North Carolina, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin, and Wyoming.